A Spotlight on Two Main Subtypes: Mycosis Fungoides and Sézary Syndrome

 In early-stage CTCL, patients most often visit dermatologists for the diagnosis of their skin lesions, and typically manage it using skin-directed treatment.
 However, as CTCL progresses, oncologists play an important, collaborative role.
 The oncology team will commonly manage CTCL with systemic, targeted treatments, radiation approaches, sometimes chemotherapy[11,12] for patients with Sézary syndrome, advanced disease, refractory CTCL, and other aggressive forms.
 Clinical trials may also be considered.

 Some of the more recent directions in treatment have focused on targeted systemic therapies or targeted monoclonal antibody treatment (e.g., CCR4 or CD30).
-For example, brentuximab vedotin was recently approved for CD30-positive mycosis fungoides.
-Mogamulizumab, in contrast, targets specific receptors on the malignant cells (i.e., CCR4).
-It has been shown to improve progression-free survival, overall response rate, and duration of response in patients with mycosis fungoides and Sézary syndrome.
+For example, brentuximab vedotin is approved for CD30-positive mycosis fungoides.
+Mogamulizumab, in contrast has been approved for certain MF and SS and targets specific receptors on the malignant cells (i.e. CCR4).

 In patients diagnosed with early-stage mycosis fungoides , the most common form of CTCL, prognosis is often quite good.
 The slowly progressing nature of the disease and effective early-stage treatments yield 95% 10-year disease-specific survivals.
 According to the International Society for Cutaneous Lymphomas/European Organisation for Research and Treatment of Cancer, those diagnosed as having mild or limited disease, for example, are often considered to have a low risk of progression.